RomanBoegli/godbbench/README.md

 ### Geometric Mean

-Following the advice of repeated statement executions will lead to many different time measurements.
+Following the advice of repeated statement executions will lead to different time measurements.
 In order to draw a conclusion on how fast the given DBMS could handle the task, one should not simply calculate the arithmetic mean of all the data points since it is sensitive to outliers.
-A better choice to mathematically consolidate the measurements would be the geometric mean which can also be applied to unnormalized data [[12]](#12).
+A better choice to mathematically consolidate the measurements would be the geometric mean which can also be applied to un-normalized data [[12]](#12).
 It is defined as followed:

 <h6 align="center">Geometric Mean</h6>